-A: The Camera utilizes the JPEG image compression technology providing high quality images for users.
+A: The camera utilizes the JPEG image compression technology providing high quality images for users.
 JPEG is adopted since it is a standard for image compression and can be applied to various web browser and application software without the need to install extra software.

-Q: Can I change the wireless antenna attached to the Wireless Camera?
+Q: Can I change the wireless antenna attached to the camera?
 A: The wireless antenna can be changed for a variety of reasons such as extending the wireless transmission range, however, please consult authorized distributors before attempting as the connectors must be SMA connector type.

-Q: What is the wireless transmission range for the Wireless Camera?
+Q: What is the wireless transmission range for the camera?
 A: Generally the wireless distance can go up to 100 meters indoors and up to 300 meters outdoors.
 The range is limited by the number of walls, ceilings, or other objects that the wireless signals must pass through.
 Typical ranges vary depends on the types of materials and background Radio Frequency (RF) noise in your home or business and the configuration setting of your network environment.

-Camera Installation
+Internet Camera Installation

-Q: Can the Camera be used out-doors?

-A: The Camera is not weatherproof.
-It needs to be equipped with a weatherproof case to be used outdoors and it is not recommended.
+Q: Can the Internet Camera be used out-doors?
+A: The camera is not weatherproof.
+It needs to be equipped with a weatherproof case to be used outdoors and it is not recommended

-Q: What network cabling is required for the Camera?

-A: The Camera uses Category 5 UTP cable allowing 10 Base-T and 100 Base-T networking.
+Q: What network cabling is required for the camera?A: The camera uses Category 5 UTP cable allowing 10 Base-T and 100 Base-T networking.

-Q: Can the Camera be setup as a PC-Cam on the computer?
+Q: Can the camera be setup as a PC-cam on the computer?

-A: No, the Camera is an Camera used only on Ethernet and Fast Ethernet network and wireless transmission (Wireless only for TV-IP100W-N).
+A: No, the camera is an Internet Camera used only on Ethernet and Fast Ethernet network and supported by wireless transmission.

-Q: Can the Camera be connected on the network if it consists of only private IP addresses?
+Q: Can the camera be connected on the network if it consists of only private IP addresses?

-A: The Camera can be connected to LAN with private IP addresses.
+A: The camera can be connected to LAN with private IP addresses.

-Q: Can the Camera be installed and work if a firewall exists on the network?
+Q: Can the camera be installed and work if a firewall exists on the network?

 A: If a firewall exists on the network, port 80 is open for ordinary data communication.
-However, since the Wireless Camera transmits image data, the default port 8481 is also required.
-Therefore, it is necessary to open port 8481 of the network for remote users to access the Camera.
+However, since the camera transmits image data, the default port 8481 is also required.
+Therefore, it is necessary to open port 8481 of the network for remote users to access the camera.

-B PING Your IP Address
+B. PING Your IP Address

 The PING (Packet Internet Groper) command can determine whether a specific IP address is accessible by sending a packet to the specific address and waiting for a reply.
-It can also provide a very useful tool to confirm if the IP address conflicts with the Wireless Camera over the network.
+It can also provide a very useful tool to confirm if the IP address conflicts with the camera over the network

 Follow the step-by-step procedure below to utilize the PING command.
-However, you must disconnect the Wireless Camera from the network first.
+However, you must disconnect the camera from the network first.